Overview

 Third year

-You will study the Physiology of all of the body systems (cardiovascular, respiratory, nervous, reproductive, digestive etc.) from the cellular and tissue level to how each system integrates with other systems.
-You carry out individual and group project work in JS year and there is a major emphasis on developing your science communication skills.
-You also have an opportunity to study complementary modules in other areas of Biology and you can take Trinity Elective modules in nonscience subjects.
+You will study the Physiology of all of the body systems (cardiovascular, respiratory, nervous, reproductive, digestive, and more) from the cellular and tissue level to how each system integrates with other systems.
+You carry out individual and group project work in the third year and there is a major emphasis on developing your science communication skills.
+You also have an opportunity to study complementary modules in other areas of Biology and you can take Trinity Elective modules in non-science subjects.

 Fourth year

 Many of our students undertake research internships in Trinity or other universities during the summer vacation.
-Our students have won scholarships from the Wellcome Trust, Physiological Society or Health Research Board to work in research laboratories between 3rd and 4th year.
+Our students have won scholarships from the Wellcome Trust, Physiological Society or Health Research Board to work in research laboratories between Year Three and Year Four.

-Study Biological and Biomedical Sciences Programme at Trinity College Dublin
+Study the Biological and Biomedical Sciences programme at Trinity

 Biology is the study of life in all its complexity and diversity.
-In the Biological and Biomedical Sciences programme, we explore how life first arose - the properties that distinguish living organisms from inert matter - how living organisms function and how the vast diversity of life forms was generated - how organisms reproduce themselves and how they interact both with each other and with the environment.
+In the Biological and Biomedical Sciences programme, we explore how life first arose; the properties that distinguish living organisms from inert matter; how living organisms function and how the vast diversity of life forms was generated; and how organisms reproduce themselves and how they interact both with each other and with the environment.

 Course Details